 Conclusion

-Smallmouth bass are not just edible – they're one of the finest freshwater fish you can eat when caught from clean water and prepared properly.
-The taboo against eating bass stems from successful conservation efforts, not from any legitimate safety or quality concerns.
+Smallmouth bass are not just edible – they are one of the finest freshwater fish you can eat when caught from clean water and prepared properly.
+The taboo against eating bass stems from successful conservation efforts and tournament fishing culture, not from any legitimate safety or quality concerns.
+As a white fish with firm texture and clean flavor, smallmouth deserve consideration alongside walleye and perch as premier table fare.

-Modern bass populations in most regions are healthy enough to sustain reasonable harvest.
-Whether you're curious about trying bass for the first time or looking to convince skeptical fishing buddies, remember that smallmouth bass good to eat when you follow the guidelines in this article.
+Modern bass populations in most regions are healthy enough to sustain reasonable harvest, provided you follow local slot limits and bag limits.
+Whether you are curious about trying bass for the first time or looking to convince skeptical fishing buddies, remember that smallmouth bass are good to eat when you follow the guidelines in this article.

-Don't let outdated attitudes prevent you from enjoying this excellent food source.
+Do not let outdated attitudes prevent you from enjoying this excellent food source.
 Next time you catch a keeper-sized bass from quality water, consider taking it home for dinner.
+Bleed it immediately, ice it properly, and cook it gently.
 You might just discover your new favorite freshwater fish to eat.